Internationally-Educated applicants applying to CSHBC

 Proof of passing an entry-to-practice examination approved by the Registration Committee is required before CSHBC can grant Full registration.
 The examinations currently approved by CSHBC for registration as an RAUD or RSLP are:

-- The Speech-language Audiology Canada (SAC) Examination.
-The SAC Exam was retired in March 2020; however, CSHBC will accept results from past sittings of this exam.
+- The SAC Certification Examination for audiology and speech-language pathology.
+The SAC Exams were retired in March 2020; however, CSHBC will accept results from past sittings.

 You must arrange to have your proof of passing sent directly from the examination administrator to CSHBC.
 Alternatively, you may have another regulatory body for speech and hearing health professionals send CSHBC your examination results, as long as that regulatory body received these results directly from the examination administrator.